about-programmer/dreaming-spanish-enhanced/README.md

 ### Progress Page

 1. There's an intermittent issue where the data might show up on Firefox until you refresh the page or change the calendar.
-2. When the page changes view (mobile <-> desktop), the additional info vanishes until the page is refreshed.
+2. When the page changes view (mobile <-> desktop), the additional info vanishes until the page is refreshed or you change the calendar.

 ### Video page